UWO-1st Fair Trade campus in US

 What are the characteristics of a Fair Trade University?

-1. Has a Fair Trade Committee to support and oversee Fair Trade efforts.
+1. Has a Fair Trade Committee made up of diverse students, faculty, and staff to monitor, support and report on Fair Trade efforts.

 4. Uses Fair Trade products at internal meetings and events

-5. Educates the campus community about Fair Trade and promotes the international Fair Trade campaign and its principles.
+5. Educates the campus community about Fair Trade through various media, events (2/semester suggested), & class curricula and promotes the international Fair Trade campaign and its principles.

 Why did UW Oshkosh decide to become fair trade?